livejs/dotjs2016/script.md

 (*ANALYSER NODE INFORMATION*)

 You can do a lot with the Analyser node on its own but there comes a point where I needed a more refined value to work with.
-I use Meyda, the audio processing library.
+I use Meyda, an audio processing library.
 Meyda can return far more advanced audio analysis (*LIST OF MEYDA'S FEATURES*) and the two which are most useful to me are:

 * (**change**) ZCR, the Zero Cross Rate